dcodejava/browser-sniff/readme.txt

 * Can show web browser/operating system icons
 * If the user is "cookied" - a.k.a blog admin visiting the blog - , it also displays an asterisk titled with the full user agent string(just mouse hover the asterisk to see the string).
 Regular visitors can't see this feature.
 * All mainstream browsers and SOs are detected, blogging softwares(trackbacks/pingbacks), text based browsers, antiquated browsers, cell phones and pdas
+* It can be "automagically" added in your theme if you do not want/like to edit templates

 == Installation ==

 1. Download and extract the plugin, you should see a browser-sniff directory
 1. Install like any other Wordpress plugin, just place the browser-sniff folder in your wp-content/plugins directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to the Plugins->Browser Sniff menu and set your options
-1. Place `<?php pri_print_browser("Using ", "", true, 'on'); ?>` in your templates, especifically on the comment loop.
+1. (optional) Place `<?php pri_print_browser(); ?>` in your templates, especifically on the comment loop.
 See the Usage section for more info
 1. (optional) You can change how the icon look in your CSS by modifying style for selector img.browsericon

 == Frequently Asked Questions ==